-FAIRFIELD, Iowa, December 17, 2012 – Managed futures lost 0.39% in November according to the Barclay CTA Index compiled by BarclayHedge.
-The Index has lost 1.45% year to date, compared to a gain of 0.73% in the S&P GSCI Index.
+FAIRFIELD, Iowa, December 17, 2014 — Managed futures gained 2.62% in November according to the Barclay CTA Index compiled by BarclayHedge.
+The Index is now up 6.63% for the year.

 Sol Waksman is an experienced media source, providing perspectives on hedge fund and managed futures trends.
 For more commentary or background, call 641-472-3456 or email firstname.lastname@example.org.

 BarclayHedge was founded in 1985 and actively tracks more than 6,200 hedge funds, funds of hedge funds, and managed futures programs.
 Each month Barclay provides updated performance rankings for 38 Hedge Fund categories, 16 CTA categories, and 7 UCITS categories.

 Institutional investors, brokerage firms, and private banks worldwide utilize BarclayHedge indices as performance benchmarks for the hedge fund and managed futures industries.